32bitkid/refactorman.com/source/_posts/exploring-the-dct-part-i.md

 ***

-Now, let's use [quantization](http://en.wikipedia.org/wiki/Quantization_(image_processing) to compress our coefficients, which are currently real numbers, into a smaller range of integers.
-As a simplistic implementation, let's divide each coefficient by `50` and truncate the result.
+We use can [quantization](http://en.wikipedia.org/wiki/Quantization_(image_processing) to squash our coefficients, which are currently real numbers, into a smaller range of integers.
+As a simplistic implementation, we can divide each coefficient by `50` and truncate the result. **The choice of `50` is a completely arbitrary selection on my part, it can be any number really for our purposes.**

 ```js
 var quantized = coefficients.map(function(v) { return v/50|0; });